-Sarah’s practice focuses on international arbitration, internal investigations, and commercial litigation throughout the Asia–Pacific region, and she has particular experience in matters relating to mainland China, Hong Kong, India, Singapore, Malaysia, and Japan.
+Sarah Thomas is a partner in Morrison & Foerster’s Hong Kong office.
+Her practice focuses on international arbitration, internal investigations and commercial litigation throughout the Asia-Pacific region, and she has particular experience in matters relating to China, Hong Kong, India, Singapore, Malaysia and Japan.

 She is fluent in English and highly proficient in German.

 U.S. media companyRepresented this entity in a time–limited, Hong Kong–seated arbitration under the UNCITAL Rules arising from a patent license agreement with the subsidiary of a large, publicly–listed PRC company governed by Hong Kong law with substantial PRC law issues.

 Malaysian telecommunications companyRepresented this entity and its subsidiaries in a time–limited, London–seated LCIA arbitration arising from a share purchase agreement governed by English law.

 Chinese appliance manufacturerRepresented this leading publicly–listed entity in a Hong Kong–seated arbitration under the Hong Kong Arbitration Ordinance arising out of an alleged long–term distribution contract with a Middle Eastern company governed by Hong Kong law.

 Fortune 100 financial services companyRepresented this financial institution in Hong Kong court proceedings seeking to set aside an award resulting from Hong Kong–seated ICC arbitration of a US$500 million dispute.